Topics on this page

 - Go to Policies > Common Objects > Other > Malware Scan Configurations.

 Select the real-time scan configuration to configure and click Details.

 You can also create a new real-time scan configuration if desired.

 On the General tab, under Predictive Machine Learning, select Enable Predictive Machine Learning.
-In the Action to take list, choose the remediation action that you want Deep Security to take when it detects malware:
+In the Action to take list, choose the remediation action that you want Workload Security to take when it detects malware:

 - Quarantine (recommended): Moves the infected file to the quarantine directory on the protected computer.
 The quarantined file can be viewed and restored in Events & Reports > Events > Anti-Malware Events > Identified Files.

 - Pass: Allows full access to the infected file without doing anything to the file.
 (An Anti-Malware Event is still recorded.)